the-deep-learners/study-group/weekly-work/week9/README.md

 ##### GloVe

-* Global Vectors for Word Representation
+* Global Vectors for Word Representation ([Pennington, Socher, & Manning (2014)](https://nlp.stanford.edu/pubs/glove.pdf))
+* the "best of both worlds" (Richard), i.e., count-based and direct prediction approaches
 	* enables fast training *and* scales to huge corpora
-* nevertheless has good performance even with a small corpus and/or small vectors
+	* nevertheless has good performance even with a small corpus and/or small vectors (because of efficient use of statistics)

 ##### Two Sets of Vectors

 * we have *U* and *V* from all vectors *u* and *v*
 	* both capture similar co-occurrence information
 	* best solution is to sum them, i.e., *X_final = U + V*
-	* one of many hyperparameters explored in [Pennington, Socher, & Manning (2014)](https://nlp.stanford.edu/pubs/glove.pdf)
+	* one of many hyperparameters explored in Pennington et al.

 ##### Evaluating the Quality of Word Vectors